Redesign National Park Service app

 ❌ Redundant steps to reach a goal: Users are lost in the rabbit hole of clicking on the links in the links.

-We heard from our interviewees that they…
+We heard from our interviewees that to plan a trip, they…

 Fetch information from multiple platforms and organize them into a plan manually